CMU-IDS-2020/a3-wqyf/writeup.md

 ### Location
 The users can specify the address and given the

-## Query order:
+### Query order:
 The users will specify the date, then the location, radius, and finally the hour span of the day.
 The location and radius search is potentially expensive and time-consuming.
-The user will first input a location, then given the location longitude and latitude, we determine all the pick-ups within the radius of the location.
+The user will first input a location, then given the address, we determine all the pick-ups within the radius of the location.
 The users can specify the radius to determine the information(detail on demand).

 Specify the date first can potentially greatly reduce the search space for location filtering.
 Here the trade-off is whether the users will base on the date and then filter for the location or base on the location and filter for the date.
 If for the latter,  the location filter should be conducted first to optimize the query speed.
 We implemented in both orders and decided to use the first date then the location approach and the hours.
 We believe the interface provides the best usability.
 Additionally, the interface allows users to first determine a date and location,  then use the slider bar to explore the hourly traffic flow.

-## Barchart:
+### Barchart:
 We plot the distribution of the traffic flow based on the user-specfied date.

-## Zoom:
+### Zoom:
 The zoom level is determined dynamically based on the query condition.
 When the user selects a particular location with a radius, the map will be zoomed to the location given radius range.
 When the show path option is chosen, the zoom will be set 11 to allow users to clearly see the traffic flow.

-## Interaction techniques:
+### Interaction techniques:
 The users can choose two different map layers to show the distribution: HexagonLayer, Heat-map.
 They also have the option to show the path from pick-up to drop-off.
 We use the color of encoding to represent the estimated speed(using the great circle distance/(pickup time - dropoff time) of the traffic flow, where more green means higher speed and more red means lower speed.
 We have experimented with different color encoding combinations, and find out the green and red color encoding is most intuitive and clear.

-## Animation:
+### Animation:
 We created the animation for the following reasons.
 1. Users can see the dynamic traffic flow given the specified location and time-span.
 2. When the query results are large, the pick-up and drop-off path become intractable for users, so the animation can help breakdown the traffic flow in a mini-scale.